cgarciae/nnx/README.md

 _**N**eural **N**etworks for JA**X**_

-`nnx` is a lightweight module system for JAX designed to offer the same capabilities as `flax` but with a simpler mental model and implementation, inspired by `equinox`.

-#### Features
+`nnx` is a Neural Networks library for JAX that uses Pytree-based Modules and a novel a **Ref**erence system to enable:

-* **Simplicity**: Easy-to-understand mental model and implementation.
+* **Simplicity**: Provides an easy-to-understand mental model and implementation.
-* **Shared state**: Supports shared state and controlled mutability for efficient model design.
+* **Shared refereces**: Supports **safe** mutable shared state thanks to its **Ref**erence system.
-* **Semantic partitioning**: Effectively manage and manipulate model sections.
+* **Leaf Metadata**: Enables semantic splitting a Module's state (similar to Flax collections) and adding [Axis Metadata](https://github.com/google/flax/blob/main/docs/flip/2434-general-metadata.md#flip-axis-metadata).
 * **Stateful transformations**: Seamless integration with JAX's native transformation capabilities.

+NNX was designed to have the same capabilities as Flax with the simplicity of Equinox.

 ## Status

 `nnx` is currently a proof of concept, aimed at exploring the design space of a lightweight module system for JAX based on Refx.
 It is not intended for production use.

 ## Installation